by Karen Doniere

 3).
 It’s Unfair

-Comparing yourself to anyone other than you is unfair.
+Comparing yourself to anyone other than yourself is unfair.
 You don’t know the challenges behind their success, their inner struggles, setbacks, and the time it took for them to reach their goals.
 Therefore, it’s unfair for you to so easily compare yourself to that person, and then immediately discredit your journey as a result.
 It’s also unfair to have an envious attitude toward someone over something as trivial as their achievements.

 4) Comparison Is a Thief

-Comparing yourself to someone successful isn’t necessarily a bad thing, if you’re really searching for inspiration.
+Comparing yourself to someone successful isn’t necessarily a bad thing if you’re really searching for inspiration.
 But, comparison is a thief because it steals your confidence and your joy.
 In other words, it steals your greatness and replaces it with negative thoughts.
 Therefore, whenever you catch yourself comparing your journey to someone else’s, be careful.
 Just stop it.
 You have to realize that you’re only responsible for you, and needlessly worrying about another person’s experiences is a big time waster.
 Instead, learn to celebrate your successes: both great and small.

 It’s Time to Take Action: